Ray1983-star/cybersecurity-labs/projects/smb-brute-force-attack/README.md

 The SMB service was reviewed to identify available access points and prepare for authentication attacks.

 ## Exploitation
-A brute force attack was launched against SMB authentication using a password wordlist.
-Valid credentials were successfully identified, allowing authenticated access to the system.
+A brute force attack was executed against the SMB service using a password wordlist.
+The attack successfully identified valid credentials for the Administrator account, demonstrating how weak password policies can lead directly to system compromise.

 ## Evidence